ohnx/random/noJSON/README.md

 noJSON
 ============
-**Notice: I am currently working on a newer version of this app in Python.**

 simple nodejs server that extracts the value of a key from a piece of JSON.
 It *should* never crash.

-Also, it has 2 dependencies that are pretty common.
+Also, it has 3 dependencies that are pretty common.
 They are:
  - http
  - url
+ - cluster

-If you don't have them, I don't know how you plan on running nodejs servers.
+If you don't have the first two, I don't know how you plan on running nodejs servers.

 Usage: